rainzhang05/feitian-mldsa-authenticator/README.md

 ## Tech stack

-- Languages: Rust across all workspace crates; C for the liboqs ML-DSA/ML-KEM backends; a small amount of shell/systemd glue under `contrib/`.
-- Core crates: Trussed application framework, shared `transport-core` services, Rust wrappers `trussed-mldsa` and `trussed-mlkem`, CTAP/HID plumbing via `ctaphid-dispatch` + `usbd-ctaphid`, CCID support via `usbd-ccid`, CBOR tooling with `ciborium`, persistent storage via `littlefs2`, and zero-copy buffers using `heapless`/`heapless-bytes`.
-- Runner/runtime: `pc-hid-runner` (UHID daemon with Clap 4 CLI, `daemonize`, permission checks via `nix` + `libudev`), optional `pc-usbip-runner` backend built on `transport-core` and `usb-device`, plus plug-in support for USB/IP and CCID transports.
-- PQC + crypto: Prebuilt `liboqs` bundles surfaced through the `trussed-mldsa` and `trussed-mlkem` wrappers, classical ECC via `p256`, attestation scaffolding using `rcgen`, randomness sourced from `rand`/`rand_chacha`.
+- Languages and FFI: Rust across the workspace crates, C via liboqs for ML-DSA and ML-KEM bindings consumed by `trussed-mldsa` and `trussed-mlkem`.
+- Core crates:
+  - `authenticator` - Trussed application that implements CTAP2/CTAPHID and CCID flows on top of the PQC wrappers.
+  - `transport-core` - shared storage/state crate providing littlefs-backed persistence, attestation helpers, and CTAP/CCID glue code.
+  - `pc-hid-runner` - host runner exposing `/dev/uhid`.
+  - `pc-usbip-runner` (`trussed-usbip`) - legacy USB/IP transport kept for regression coverage.
+  - `trussed-mldsa` & `trussed-mlkem` - thin zeroise-aware wrappers around liboqs ML-DSA/ML-KEM exports.
+- Key ecosystem crates: Trussed (patched to commit `024e0ec`), `ctaphid-dispatch`, `usbd-ctaphid`, `usbd-ccid`, `apdu-dispatch`, `littlefs2`, `ciborium`, `serde`, `rcgen`, `p256`, `chacha20`, `rand_chacha`, `nix`, `signal-hook`, `daemonize`, and `clap`.
-- Tooling: Companion tooling includes `libfido2`, `python-fido2`, and USB/IP (`usbip`, `vhci-hcd`) for exercising the runners end-to-end.
+- Tooling for validation: `libfido2`/`python-fido2` for host interoperability tests, and USB/IP utilities for the legacy backend.

 ## Patches and runner tools

-- `pc-hid-runner/`: main host service; provides start/stop/status CLI, daemonizes with log output, verifies `/dev/uhid` permissions, toggles manual user presence, attestation suppression, PQC policy, and can swap to a USB/IP backend when built with the `usbip-backend` feature.
-- `pc-usbip-runner/`: legacy and testing runner backed by the `trussed-usbip` crate, instantiating CTAPHID and optional CCID endpoints over USB/IP while reusing `transport-core` state management.
+- Crate patches:
+  - `trussed` is pinned to upstream commit `024e0ec` for the Trussed features used by the authenticator stack.
-- `patches/usbip-device/`: vendored fork of the upstream crate wired in through `[patch.crates-io]`, retaining support for capped IN transfers, explicit speed reporting, and clean EP0 SETUP handling expected by the runners.
+  - `usbip-device` is vendored under `patches/usbip-device` with fixes for packet sizing, speed reporting, and EP0 hygiene to stabilise the legacy USB/IP transport.
-- `patches/ssmarshal/`: local copy of `ssmarshal` that keeps the `no_std` serialization path Trussed relies on while avoiding upstream API drift.
-- `contrib/`: deployment assets including `systemd` service units and `udev` rules for hardened HID permissions.
+  - `ssmarshal` lives under `patches/ssmarshal` to guarantee the `no_std` feature set and serde 1.0 compatibility relied on by `transport-core`.
+- Runner tooling:
+  - `pc-hid-runner` offers `/dev/uhid`, foreground/background service modes, permission checks, and helpers aligned with the packaged `contrib/udev` rule and `systemd` service unit.
+  - `pc-usbip-runner (patch)` continues to expose the authenticator over USB/IP, with examples under `pc-usbip-runner/examples/` for CTAPHID and CCID exercise.

 ## Project structure